CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents/Install-NetQ-Agents-on-Ubuntu.md

 - Verify the minimum service packages versions are installed
 - Verify the server is running lldpd
-- Install and configure NTP, if needed
+- Install and configure network time server, if needed
 - Obtain NetQ software packages

 {{%notice note%}}